RobertBerger/vagrant-phusion-baseimage/README.md

          VAGRANT_LOG=debug vagrant box add --clean hashicorp/precise64  --provider virtualbox --insecure

+If this does not work check bsdtar.exe!

-Only if this works go ahead!
+Only if this works go ahead!!!

-*) clone the vagrant file(s) and helper scripts
+*) clone the vagrant file(s) and helper scripts - remember all through putty on the cygwin ssh server

+You might need to create a ~/.gitconfig for this to work

+         cd ~
          git clone https://github.com/RobertBerger/vagrant-phusion-baseimage.git

 *) get into your newly cloned git repo